-PARENT HANDOUT: THINKING TRAPS TIPS
+TEEN HANDOUT: THINKING TRAPS TIPS

-How Can Understanding Thinking Traps Help My Family?
+How Can Understanding Thinking Traps Help Me?

 - When people experience sadness or depression, they often think about the past, their present situation, and/or things that might happen in the future in negative ways.
-These negative thought patterns often make them feel worse and can lead to feelings of hopelessness or helplessness. - By learning about thinking traps (i.e., ways of thinking that make us feel sad, stuck, or angry), your teen will learn to identify times they may be thinking in overly negative or unrealistic ways. - Your family can also help each other pay attention to the ways you talk about feelings and problems.
-Once everyone has practiced noticing the thinking traps, you can help each other take those thinking trap statements and make them more positive and realistic. - Learning how to discuss feelings and problems in realistic and self-esteem boosting ways can help your whole family feel more confident and capable when facing stressful situations.
+These negative thought patterns often make them feel worse and can lead to feelings of hopelessness or helplessness. - By learning about thinking traps (i.e., ways of thinking that make us feel sad, stuck, or angry), you will learn to identify times you may be thinking in overly negative or unrealistic ways. - Once you have practice noticing thinking traps, you can take your thinking trap statements and make them more positive and realistic.
+Learning how to discuss feelings and problems in realistic and self-esteem boosting ways can help you feel more confident and capable when facing stressful situations.

-Some of the thinking traps are hard for my teen to understand.
+Some of the thinking traps are hard to understand.

-If a particular type of thinking trap is challenging for your teen, brainstorm additional examples that might make it clearer.
-Ask friends and family to help if needed.
-Examples that connect to your teen's interests (e.g., their favorite sport or movie) can be very useful.
-If your teen struggles to separate the thinking traps into different categories, just focus on noticing negative thoughts in general and changing them.
-For example, call them "sad thoughts," "negative thinking," or another name you come up with together.
+If a particular type of thinking trap is challenging for you, ask for help brainstorming additional examples that might make it clearer.
+Examples that connect to your interests (e.g., your favorite sport or movie) can be very useful.
+For example, if you notice yourself getting very down after school when doing your homework, you may be falling into thinking traps.
+Can you notice what thoughts come up, then see if you can gently challenge them?
+For example, instead of thinking, "This chemistry problem set is hard for me; I'm such an idiot," you could say something like this instead: "This new chapter we are on has been hard for everyone.
+Just because I'm having a hard time solving these problems doesn't mean I'm not smart."
+If you struggle to separate the thinking traps into different categories, just focus on noticing your negative thoughts in general and changing them.
+For example, call them "sad thoughts," "negative thinking," or some other name you come up with.
 You can still improve thinking this way.